peteroupc/html3dutil/doc/H3DU.MeshBuffer.md

 #### Parameters

-* `name` (Type: number | String)<br>An attribute semantic, such as <a href="H3DU.Semantic.md#H3DU.Semantic.POSITION">H3DU.Semantic.POSITION</a>, "POSITION", or "TEXCOORD_0".
+* `name` (Type: number | string)<br>An attribute semantic, such as <a href="H3DU.Semantic.md#H3DU.Semantic.POSITION">H3DU.Semantic.POSITION</a>, "POSITION", or "TEXCOORD_0".
 Throws an error if this value is a string and the string is invalid.
 * `index` (Type: number)<br>The set index of the attribute for the given semantic.
 0 is the first index of the attribute, 1 is the second, and so on.
 This is ignored if "name" is a string.
 * `buffer` (Type: Float32Array | Array)<br>The buffer where the per-vertex data is stored.
 * `startIndex` (Type: number)<br>The index into the array (starting from 0) where the first per-vertex item starts.
 * `countPerVertex` (Type: number)<br>The number of elements in each per-vertex item.
 For example, if each vertex is a 3-element vector, this value is 3.
 * `stride` (Type: number) (optional)<br>The number of elements from the start of one per-vertex item to the start of the next.
-If null or omitted, this value is the same as "countPerVertex".
+If null, undefined, or omitted, this value is the same as "countPerVertex".

 #### Return Value